pymupdf/PyMuPDF/docs/faq.rst

 .. index::
    pair: copy;examples

-How to Use Pixmaps: Gluing Images
+How to Use Pixmaps: Glueing Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This shows how pixmaps can be used for purely graphical, non-document purposes.
 The script reads an image file and creates a new image which consist of 3 * 4 tiles of the original::